Disclosure: if you purchase through any links on this web page, I earn referral fees from partners. These fees do not influence my recommendations.

 As of early 2019, WPX does not offer student hosting.

-If you’re looking for preferential student treatment and have access to an email account under an .edu domain, try SiteGround.
+If you’re looking for preferential student treatment and have access to an email account under an .edu domain, see our best web hosting for students page.

 I inquired with Live Chat support and was told that they offer a 25% discount on the first monthly-plan purchase a new user makes.
 The discount is not available on annual plans, unfortunately.